BertoPolo/capstone-interface/IMPROVEMENTS_TODO.md

 - At /outlet add title, right now is not intuitive that you are there
 - Testing/Jest
 - Responsive Card payment (Stripe)
-- Finish Rollback script
+- Schedule Rollback script
-- NavFilter's responsiveness check
+- NavFilter's responsiveness dead